bleaktwig/yuadrem-wiki/docs/index.md

 --------------------------------------------------------------------------------
 ## Sociology
 ### Politics
 Back in the Age of Spring, Yuadrem was split into various nations, each with their own population centers and varied economies.
 This era of peace lasted until the death of god-suzerain [Olag](religion/illuminants/olag.md) in 621 A.S.
-(After the Schism), an event that sparked the [Penance](history.md#age-of-tar).
-With it, an iridescent tar known as [nix](religion/primordials/nix.md) began rolling over the continent.
+(After the Schism), an event that sparked the [Penance](history.md#age-of-sap).
+With it, an iridescent sap known as [nix](religion/primordials/nix.md) began rolling over the continent.
 This caused mass migrations, separating the peoples into isolas.

 An isola is defined as a region either devoid of nix, or only seasonably affected by it.
 Most isolas are protected by their topography, often aided by strong sorcerers known as [Illuminants](religion/index.md#illuminants).
 Up to the year 800 A.S., the only known isola was the [Fesh Peninsula](isolas/fesh_peninsula/index.md).
 After the arrival of the nixwalkers<!-- TODO.
 Link. -->, dentrala<!-- TODO.
 Link. --> apomancers<!-- TODO.
 Link. --> who travel over the vapors released by nix, it is now known that at least three others isolas exist: [Krugghom](isolas/krugghom/index.md), the [Steldan Isola](isolas/steldan_isola/index.md), and the Coldmist Gorge<!-- TODO.
 Link. -->.